Skip to main content

 Wiring explained

-The behaviour of the Invirt filter can be customised using a configuration object discussed in the Configuration section.
+The configuration object is discussed in the Configuration section.

-We also recommend reading about http4k's templating capabilities, most of Invirt is built on top of those.
+We also recommend reading about http4k's templating capabilities, as Invirt's view rendering is built on top of them.